eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 The real work starts after the replacement happens.
 Because even IF, the two data sets are similar, there are a number of things that could break during the replacement process.
 In particular, the attached test, @examples, vignettes, and scattered references to `chondro`.

-**Note:** Examples exist in within the .R files, man pages, and in the vignettes.
+**Note:** Examples exist within the .R files, man pages, and in the vignettes.

 **General Questions:**
 * #145 will also be a large commit...not sure how one can avoid this.